Healthy diet, fitness and meditation to transform your life in 2022

 VIEW GALLERY

 The first trick is to focus on the progress and not the end result: “Don’t look for perfection, look for progress.
-If your goal is to exercise every day of the year and the third day you do not arrive at your yoga class and you go to bed without having exercised, you may be tempted to throw in the towel because you will no longer get the result final “, reasons the coach, who adds that, “often, when we focus on a final result, we forget to enjoy the process and value the progress we are making day by day, and that demotivates anyone”.
+If your goal is to exercise every day of the year and on the third day you miss your yoga class and you go to bed without exercising, you may be tempted to throw in the towel because you are no longer going to get the result. final “, reasons the coach, who adds that, “often, when we focus on a final result, we forget to enjoy the process and value the progress we are making day by day, and that demotivates anyone”.

-Designing a plan before undertaking this or another healthy purpose is another tip to achieve success: “Good intentions are wonderful but when you do not have the habit of doing something it will not come out naturally and automatically.
+Designing a plan before undertaking this or another healthy purpose is another tip to achieve success: “Good intentions are wonderful but when you don’t have the habit of doing something, it won’t come out naturally and automatically.
 You need to create a plan that helps you carry out your purposes so that they are not just ideas or intentions, “recommends Ixi Ávila.

 VIEW GALLERY